SapioBeasley/next-azure-app-service-test/README.md

    - Log in to your Azure portal.
    - Navigate to "App Services" and click "Create".
    - Fill in the necessary details:
-     - Subscription: Choose your subscription.
+     - **Subscription**: Choose your subscription.
-     - Resource Group: Create a new one or use an existing one.
+     - **Resource Group**: Create a new one or use an existing one.
-     - Name: Provide a unique name for your App Service.
+     - **Name**: Provide a unique name for your App Service.
-     - Runtime Stack: Choose Node.js 18 LTS.
+     - **Runtime Stack**: Choose Node.js 18 LTS or the version your app requires.
-     - Region: Select the region closest to your users.
+     - **Region**: Select the region closest to your users.
    - Click "Review + create" and then "Create".

 2. **Configure the App Service:**

    - Navigate to the App Service you created.
    - Go to "Deployment Center" under the "Deployment" section.
-   - Select "GitHub Actions" as your deployment method.
-   - Choose your GitHub repository and branch.
+   - Choose "Azure Repos" if you plan to link directly, but this step will be automated using Azure DevOps pipelines.

 3. **Set Environment Variables:**
    - In the App Service, go to "Settings" -> "Configuration".
    - Add the required environment variables, such as `NEXT_PUBLIC_API_URL`, `DATABASE_URL`, etc.
    - Save and apply your settings.

-## Step 2: Set Up GitHub Actions for CI/CD
+## Step 2: Set Up Azure DevOps Pipeline for CI/CD

-1. **Create a GitHub Action Workflow:**
+1. **Create a New Pipeline:**

-   - In your GitHub repository, navigate to the "Actions" tab.
+   - In your Azure DevOps project, go to "Pipelines" -> "Create Pipeline".
-   - Click "New Workflow" and then "Set up a workflow yourself".
+   - Choose "Azure Repos Git" or "GitHub" based on where your repository is hosted.
-   - Name your workflow file (e.g., `azure-deploy.yml`).
+   - Authenticate and select your repository.
+   - Choose to start with an empty pipeline or existing YAML file.

-2. **Add the Deployment Workflow:**
+2. **Add the Pipeline YAML Configuration:**

-   - Copy the following content into your workflow file:
+   - Replace the existing content with the following pipeline configuration:

-3. **Set the Publish Profile Secret:**
+3. **Save and Run the Pipeline:**

-   - In Azure, navigate to your App Service -> "Deployment Center" -> "Settings".
-   - Click on "Get Publish Profile" and download the file.
-   - In GitHub, go to "Settings" -> "Secrets and Variables" -> "Actions".
-   - Create a new secret named `APP_PUBLISH_PROFILE`.
-   - Paste the contents of the publish profile file into this secret.

-4. **Commit and Push:**
-   - Commit the workflow file to your repository and push it to the `main` branch.
+   - Commit the pipeline YAML file to your repository.
+   - The pipeline will automatically trigger on a push to the `main` branch, or you can manually run it.

 ## Step 3: Monitor the Deployment

-- Once you push to the `main` branch, GitHub Actions will automatically trigger the deployment process.
-- You can monitor the workflow progress under the "Actions" tab in your GitHub repository.
+- You can monitor the pipeline's execution in the "Pipelines" tab in Azure DevOps.
 - Upon successful deployment, your Next.js 14 app should be live on Azure App Service.

+## Step 4: Configure the Azure App Service (Post-Deployment)

+After deployment, ensure the following configurations are set:

+1. **Environment Variables**: Verify all required environment variables are set in the Azure App Service.
+2. **Node.js Version**: Ensure the correct Node.js version is selected in the App Service configuration.
+3. **Startup Command**: If necessary, configure a custom startup command in the App Service (e.g., `node server.js`).
+4. **Monitoring and Scaling**: Set up monitoring, logging, and scaling options as required.

 ## Conclusion

-Following these steps, your Next.js 14 application will be successfully deployed to Azure App Service using GitHub Actions.
-For further details or troubleshooting, refer to the original [Medium article](https://medium.com/@dileepa.mabulage/deploying-a-next-js-14-app-to-azure-app-service-using-github-actions-f5119a56e9f4).
+Following these steps, your Next.js 14 application will be successfully deployed to Azure App Service using Azure DevOps Pipelines.
+This setup ensures continuous integration and deployment, allowing your application to be automatically built and deployed with every change to your `main` branch.